 Focus: Responding to the growing interest, Oregon State University is offering a number of courses in the agricultural sciences.
-As part of that thrust, the Seed Laboratory is designing several courses to be offered on-line.

 Who: Clients can be any person interested in seeds, anywhere in the world.
 The courses can be taken for college credit or for certificate of completion.
-The courses will be available first in English and may follow in Spanish.

 Seed Science and Technology CSS 420/520 (3 credit, web course to be offered in winter and spring term each year).
 Course Objectives: to provide basic understanding of: